DOC area for red wines (only from 2011) and white wines (until 2010 under the DOC Bianco della Valdinievole) in the Italian region Tuscany

 , The zone includes the municipalities of Buggiano, Chiesina Uzzanese, Lamporecchio, Larciano, Marliana, Massa e Cozzile, Monsummano Terme, Montecatini Terme, Pescia, Pieve a Nievole, Ponte Buggianese e Uzzano in the province of Pistoia.

-(also as Superiore
+(also called Superiore

-) will be out Trebbiano Toscano
+) is made Trebbiano Toscano

-(about 70%) and other approved varieties (up to 30%).
+(70%) and other approved varieties (max.
+30%).
 The Rosso

 and at least 20% Canaiolo Nero

-Of the Vin Santo
+The Vin Santo

 allowed.
 If the grapes come from classified vineyards, can Vigna

-followed by the layer name.
+followed by the location name.